Decision-making and respecting independence

 Determining when living alone is no longer safe or desirable

-When people with dementia no longer understand their own safety and can’t look after themselves, family members and health-care professionals may need to weigh the risks of living alone against the benefits of supporting him to live at home.
+When people with dementia no longer understand their own safety and can’t look after themselves, family members, friends and health-care providers may need to weigh the risks of living alone against the benefits of supporting them to live at home.

-In many families, caregiving falls to one person.
-Hold a family meeting when he is at an early stage of the disease, so that you can plan what each family member can realistically do to help, now and in the future.
+In many situations, caregiving falls to one person.
+Hold a meeting for family and friends when they are at an early stage of dementia, so that you can plan what each family member or friend can realistically do to help, now and in the future.

 Barriers within the healthcare, community care and legal systems

-Family members and healthcare providers often face barriers when trying to determine if a move from home is needed or if additional support can be provided in the home.
+Family members, friends and healthcare providers often face barriers when trying to determine if a move from home is needed or if additional support can be provided in the home.